Sphere: Circles

 Circles on the sphere are, like circles in the plane, made up of all points a certain distance from a fixed point on the sphere.
 The intersection of a sphere and a plane is a circle, a point, or empty.
 Great circles are the intersection of the sphere with a plane passing through the center of a sphere: others are called small circles.

 More complicated surfaces may intersect a sphere in circles, too: the intersection of a sphere with a surface of revolution whose axis contains the center of the sphere (are coaxial) consists of circles and/or points if not empty.
 For example, the diagram to the right shows the intersection of a sphere and a cylinder, which consists of two circles.
 If the cylinder radius were that of the sphere, the intersection would be a single circle.
 If the cylinder radius were larger than that of the sphere, the intersection would be empty.

 Loxodrome

-In navigation, a rhumb line or loxodrome is an arc crossing all meridians of longitude at the same angle.
-Loxodromes are the same as straight lines in the Mercator projection.
-A rhumb line is not a spherical spiral.
-Except for some simple cases, the formula of a rhumb line is complicated.
+In navigation, a loxodrome or rhumb line is a path whose bearing, the angle between its tangent and due North, is constant.
+Loxodromes project to straight lines under the Mercator projection.
+Two special cases are the meridians which are aligned directly North–South and parallels which are aligned directly East–West.
+For any other bearing, a loxodrome spirals infinitely around each pole.
+For the Earth modeled as a sphere, or for a general sphere given a spherical coordinate system, such a loxodrome is a kind of spherical spiral.